collapsed-stacks/startups/questions/9603/why-was-whatsapp-valuation-so-high.md

 - tagged: `mobile-apps`, `social-networking`, `valuation`
 - score: 6

-<p>When looking at the figures of the valuation of the users, I am surprised of the high differences between the valuation of a whatsapp user (roughly 50$) against, say a viber user (roughly 3$, but I am not sure that these valuations took place at the same time).</p>
+When looking at the figures of the valuation of the users, I am surprised of the high differences between the valuation of a whatsapp user (roughly 50$) against, say a viber user (roughly 3$, but I am not sure that these valuations took place at the same time).

-<p>How come these differences were so high ?
-These applications seem to gather the same data from the users, after all...</p>
+How come these differences were so high ?
+These applications seem to gather the same data from the users, after all...

 ## Answer 9610